ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     **You will need to push to main when running git push**

     `git push --set-upstream origin main`

-1. Excellent !
-You have completed your `tier1-infra` repository

-# 4. Validate the landing zone deployment
+# 6. Validate the landing zone deployment
-Perform this procedure as described
+Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment) as described

-# 5. Perform the post-deployment steps
+# 7. Perform the post-deployment steps
-Perform this procedure as described
+Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#5-perform-the-post-deployment-steps) as described

 # THE END
 Congratulations!
 You have completed the deployment of your landing zone as per SSC implementation.